Frappes, those milky, ice-blended coffees, have become a staple summer drink and daily pick-me-up for many.

 Instant coffee.

-Usually, you can order three sizes of the Frappe, which could mean that the small Frappe has 47mg of caffeine, while the biggest size has 189mg of caffeine.
+Typically, you can order three sizes of the Frappe, which means that the small Frappe contains 47mg of caffeine, while the largest size contains 189mg of caffeine.

 The amount of caffeine in the medium-sized Frappe is unknown, but I'd estimate it has 90-120mg of caffeine.